 3. When do you record transactions in General Ledger?

-You can record transactions to General Ledger after you have posted the accounting entries in the respective Journals (General Journal, Cash Receipts Journal, Sales Journal, etc.).
-For practical reasons, however, you can post summaries of said transactions at the end of a given period e.g., monthly.
+You can record transactions to General Ledger after posting the accounting entries in the respective Journals (General Journal, Cash Receipts Journal, Sales Journal, etc.).
+For practical reasons, however, you can post summaries of said transactions at the end of a given period, e.g., monthly.

-4. Why do you need other special journals in addition to the General Journal?
+4. Why do you need other special journals besides the General Journal?

 5. Can you register more than one set of books?

 No, you may not.
-The Tax Code expressly says that any person who keeps 2 or more sets of books of accounts will be punished by a fine not less than P50,000 but not more than P100,000.
-You will also be imprisoned for not less than 2 years but not more than 6 years (SEC.257 of the NIRC and RMO No. 7-2015).
+The Tax Code expressly says that any person who keeps two or more sets of books of accounts will be punished by a fine not less than P50,000 but not more than P100,000.
+You will also be imprisoned for not less than two years but not more than six years (SEC.257 of the NIRC and RMO No. 7-2015).

-6. Can you use computer printouts and simply paste them to your manual books of accounts?
+6. Can you use computer printouts and paste them into your manual books of accounts?

 No, you may not.
 All entries in the manual books of accounts should be handwritten.